rheiland/pc4biorobots_tutorial/README.md

 shutil.copy('myproj','../bin')
 os.chdir('..')
 ```
-* this should download and compile the C++ code and put the `myproj` executable to where it belongs
+*
-* copy the following Python code and paste it into the next input cell
+* Copy the following Python code and paste it into the next input cell.
 ```
 style = """
     <style>